NVIDIA/earth2mip/docs/concepts.rst

 * :ref:`Data Sources <data source>` for loading initial conditions and scoring against.
 * :ref:`Python APIs <api>` work with these abstractions to do things like scoring and ensemble inference.
 * :ref:`Model packages <model package>` allow reproducible loading of checkpoints from disk or the cloud.  that work with these abstractions.
-* :ref:`Command line tools <cli>` that allow running scoring jobs in a paralle environment.
+* :ref:`Command line tools <cli>` that allow running scoring jobs in a parallel environment.

 .. _model wrappers:
 Model Wrappers